CAS ATE: Applied Technology in Energy

 Prof. Dr. Christian Franck & Prof. Dr. Gabriela Hug

-For decades, electric power grid systems remained essentially unchanged.
-Now, they are undergoing significant changes driven by technology.
-This course module helps participants understand the fundamental setup and workings of the electric power grid.
+For decades, electric power grid systems have remained essentially unchanged.
+Now, they are undergoing significant changes driven by the energy transition.
+The course module helps participants understand the fundamental setup and workings of the electric power grid.

-Participants will learn about the technical operation and management of traditional power grid systems.
-The fundamental equipment and mechanisms responsible for transforming and transporting electricity to end users and the concept of AC power will be explained.
-Typical grid connections and management and the underlying physical principles will be discussed.
-The opportunities for and barriers to future grid technology and systems from both an operator’s and end user’s perspective will be explored, potentially including distributed generation, microgrids/islanding, demand response, virtual power plants, etc.
+Participants learn about the technical operation and management of traditional power grid systems, including the fundamental equipment and mechanisms responsible for transforming and transporting electricity to end users and the concept of AC power.
+We will discuss typical grid design and management and the underlying physical principles that drive design and management decisions.
+Then, we will turn to future grids and the opportunities and challenges that arise from distributed generation, microgrids, demand response, and virtual power plants.
+We will explore future grids both from the operator’s and end-user’s perspectives.

 Dr. Christian Schaffner

-The focus of this course module is on understanding the practical implications of the energy transistion taking place in industry, including electrification technology and their practical application in multiple industries.
+The focus of the course module is on understanding the practical implications of the energy transition taking place in industry, including electrification technology and its practical application in multiple industries.

 Please apply online through the School for Continuing Education website.